Climate Protection Program

 - Develop a work program to guide the Air District climate protection activities in the near-term

-Staff received feedback on the resolution from the Board of Directors during its November 6, 2013 meeting.
-Staff is currently incoporating the Board's revisions to the resolution and continuing to work with stakeholders on finalizing the draft work program.
+Staff incorporated the feedback and revisions on the resolution from the Board of Directors during its November 6, 2013 meeting.
 Further materials and available information may be downloaded from the board packet.

 Core District Initiatives